vitaly-belik/kestrel_age/README.md

 # kestrel_age

 Example code for typical computer vision tasks.

-Based on the kestrel chicken images their age is predicted in kestrel_age.ipynb.
+kestrel_age.ipynb contains the code for the age prediction of kestrel chicken based on their images.
+Extract_qupath_.ipynb contains the code for extracting the annotations from the Qupath projects.